awsdocs/aws-cdk-guide/v2/hello_world.md

 ## List the stacks in the app<a name="hello_world_tutorial_list_stacks"></a>

-Just to verify everything is working correctly, list the stacks in your app\.
+To verify that everything is working correctly, list the stacks in your app\.

 ```
 cdk ls